Kwaku the Traveller

 "Kwaku the Traveller" is a song by Ghanaian drill musician Black Sherif.
 It was released on 31 March 2022, through Blacko, and Empire.
 "Kwaku the Traveller" was written by Black Sherif, and produced by Joker Nharnah.
-Its debuts at number 1 in Nigeria TurnTable Top 50 chart, number 5 on the Billboard U.S. Afrobeats Songs Chart and number 2 on the UK Afrobeats Singles Chart.
+It debuted at number 1 in Nigeria TurnTable Top 50 chart, number 5 on the Billboard U.S. Afrobeats Songs Chart and number 2 on the UK Afrobeats Singles Chart.
 On 11 July 2022, following the launch of TurnTable Top 100, an expansion of the Top 50 chart, "Kwaku the Traveller" debut at number 22.
 On 14 July 2022, "Kwaku the Traveller" debut at number 2 on the newly launched Nigeria Top Hip-Hop/Rap Songs chart.

 Composition

-Reviewing for The FADER, David Renshaw wrote, "Kwaku The Traveller" finds Sherif in full grind mode but able to acknowledge the bumps in the road he encounters on his way to making the money in his sights.
+Reviewing for The Fader, David Renshaw wrote, "Kwaku The Traveller" finds Sherif in full grind mode but able to acknowledge the bumps in the road he encounters on his way to making the money in his sights.
 As he puts it in his distinctive vocals: "Of course I fucked up.
 Who never fuck up hands in the air, no hands?
 I was young what you expect from me?
 It is what it is".